Dripdrop12/ipardalis/content/blog/2022-10-14-selectively-breeding-furcifer-pardalis/index.md

 ---

-As you work your way through the dam's lineage, you gain information about her traits, but you can never know what she carries with 100% confidence.
+As you work your way through a dam's lineage, you gain information about her traits, but you can never know what she carries with 100% confidence.
 You can look at her brothers for clues, but unless you have a large enough sample to get some sense for the mean result, you are probably just cherry picking the best brother, which is not an accurate estimate for her.
 That is much more likely to be a rare event than an accurate representation of the mean of the distribution, her traits.

 | Lineage Pic                | Information Gain |
 |------------------------|------------------|